-Knowledge of the Medicare enrollment periods is useful in order to make decisions about plan changes, prevent the loss of healthcare coverage, or avoid incurring financial penalties.
+Knowledge of the Medicare enrollment periods is useful for making decisions about plan changes, preventing the loss of healthcare coverage, and avoiding financial penalties.

 People compare Medicare enrollment periods.Share on Pinterest